 Once you have selected the server(s) you want to patch, click Apply Patch & Reboot (or Apply Patch if no reboot is required).

+Once you apply a patch, you can monitor each server’s progress on the patch detail page.
 The deployment process runs in the background, and you can navigate away from the page or perform other tasks while the update is underway.
-Individual server statuses will continue to update, and the current progress will be displayed whenever you return to the page.
+Server statuses will continue to update, and the current progress will be displayed whenever you return to the page.

 The summary counters will update as servers move through the following statuses:

-| Not Applied | The patch has not yet been applied to this server. |
+• Not Applied: The patch has not yet been applied to this server.

-| Pending | The patch has been queued, but has not started executing. |
+• Pending: The patch has been queued but has not started executing.

-| In Progress | The patch is currently being applied to this server. |
+• In Progress: The patch is currently being applied to this server.

-| Completed | The patch was successfully applied. |
+• Completed: The patch was successfully applied.

-| Failed | The patch could not be applied (see troubleshooting below). |
+• Failed: The patch could not be applied (see troubleshooting below).

-| Rebooted | The patch was applied, and the server has been rebooted successfully. |
+• Rebooted: The patch was applied, and the server has been rebooted successfully.

 Frequently Asked Questions